ctrimble/dropwizard-jgroups/README.md

 ./target/dropwizard-jgroups server conf/local-node2.yml
 ```

-then you can see the membership by curling the `/channel` endpoint
+in the second terminal.
+You can then get channel information from the `/channel` endpoint

 ```
 curl http://localhost:8080/channel